Identifying Exoplanets with Deep Learning. IV. Removing Stellar Activity Signals from Radial Velocity Measurements Using Neural Networks: Introduction

 Neural networks, a form of machine learning, have solved many complex problems in many other fields ranging from natural language processing \citep{collobert2008unified} to medicine \citep{ramesh2004artificial}.
 Neural networks are also gaining ground in solving astrophysical problems \citep[e.g.][]{bloom12, dominguez}, including in the field of exoplanets.
 Specifically, neural networks have successfully identified exoplanet transits in simulated data \citep{2018MNRAS.474..478P, 2018AJ....155..147Z} as well as classified planet candidates and false positives detected by Kepler \citep{2018AJ....155...94S, 2018ApJ...869L...7A}, K2 \citep{2019AJ....157..169D}, TESS \citep{2019AJ....158...25Y,2020A&A...633A..53O}, NGTS \citep{2019MNRAS.488.5232C}, and WASP \citep{2019MNRAS.483.5534S}.

 Our strategy is to use ML to identify and interpret the subtle changes to stellar spectra that are caused by stellar activity.
 Previously, \citet{2017ApJ...846...59D} used principal component analysis (PCA) to show that photospheric activity signals are clearly distinct from Keplerian RV shifts in simulated data.
 Beyond distinguishing the two phenomena, we want to be able to predict the RV signals induced by stellar activity such that we can remove these signals and reveal smaller Keplerian signals that were previously hidden.
-To this end, we train multiple ML models to predict and remove stellar activity RV signals from observations of the HARPS-N Solar Telescope \citep{dumusque2015, 2016SPIE.9912E..6ZP, 2019MNRAS.487.1082C}.
+Some preliminary methods are now emerging to separate stellar activity signals using these spectral changes \citep{CollierCameron2021, Cretignier2022, fiesta}.
+In this work, we attack the problem with machine learning and train multiple models to predict and remove stellar activity RV signals from observations of the HARPS-N Solar Telescope \citep{dumusque2015, 2016SPIE.9912E..6ZP, 2019MNRAS.487.1082C}.

 Our paper is organized as follows.
 In Section \ref{observation_descrip}, we describe the simulated data and real observations that serve as training sets, and in Section \ref{inputrepresentation}, we describe how we process and prepare the data to be input to our ML models.
 In Section \ref{train_val_test}, we describe how the observations were divided into training, (cross-)validation, and test sets.
 In Section \ref{architectures} and \ref{training_proc}, we describe the ML architectures we used, including several different neural networks and our training procedure.
 In Section \ref{results}, we present our results.
 In Sections \ref{discussion} and \ref{conclusion}, we discuss the implications of these results and conclude.